matosmatheus7/ETL-IntensiveCareUnit/README.md

 `kafka-topics.sh --bootstrap-server localhost:9092 --create --topic ICUsubscription --replication-factor 1 --partitions 1`

+Use this command to list the topics on Kafka:

+`kafka-topics.sh --bootstrap-server localhost:9092 --list`

-Use this command to start publishing messages.
+Use this command to start publishing messages:

 `kafka-console-producer.sh --topic ICUsubscription --broker-list localhost:9092`